chrisbo246/memoriser/_posts/fr-en/2017-01-22-expressions.md

 Les doigts dans le nez
 : Hands down / Like taking candy from a baby / A piece of cake / As easy as pie

+le jeu en vaut la peine
+: the reward is worth the pain

 ## Formules courants

+pour faire simpler
+: to put it simpler

 avant de partir
 : before you head out